Rocket-CDS/RocketPluginProjectTemplate/README.md

 ## Creating a new Project

+**NOTE: Do NOT use an underscore ( _ ) in the new project name.
+The underscore is used as a delimiter in RocketCDS.**

 Copy the template to your working environment.
 This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"

 Rename the project folder to be the new project plugin name, if not already done.